Black Panther: Wakanda Forever: Marketing

 In October 2022, Marvel partnered with Target for an ad campaign featuring Thorne reprising her role as Riri Williams.
-The minute-long ad was directed by Malik Vitthal and shows Williams working on her Mark I Ironheart suit concurrent with a group of young Black girls creating with Lego.
+The minute-long ad was directed by Malik Vitthal and shows Williams working on her Mark I Ironheart suit concurrently with a group of young Black girls creating with Lego.
 Williams sees one of the girls at Target, who gives her inspiration for her suit's power source.
 Shannon Miller at Adweek called the ad "a rare occurrence in mainstream marketing" of two young Black STEM girls interacting.
-The ad featured a number of MCU-themed Easter eggs and the song "I Got the Juice" by Janelle Monáe featuring Pharrell Williams.
+The ad featured several MCU-themed Easter eggs and the song "I Got the Juice" by Janelle Monáe featuring Pharrell Williams.
 It debuted online on October 16, 2022, with an airing during Monday Night Football the following day; 30 and 15-second versions were also created.
 Marvel and Target's partnership also includes exclusive merchandise and augmented reality experiences within Target stores.
 Also in October, Sprite Zero Sugar launched a marketing campaign to promote the film from Wieden + Kennedy and Momentum Worldwide.
-Lexus ran an advertisement promoting its RZ 450e with Danai Gurira portraying Okoye.
-Lexus and Adidas teamed up for designing a custom Lexus LC 500 Convertible for JuJu Smith-Schuster during the world premiere.
+Lexus ran an advertisement promoting its RZ 450e with Gurira portraying Okoye.
+Lexus and Adidas teamed up to design a custom Lexus LC 500 Convertible for JuJu Smith-Schuster during the world premiere.
 Both it and the Lexus GX feature in the film.

-On November 1, McDonald's began selling Black Panther: Wakanda Forever Happy Meals which come with one of ten toys based on characters from the film.
+On November 1, McDonald's began selling Wakanda Forever Happy Meals which included one of ten toys based on characters from the film.
+Additionally, Kraft Foods released macaroni and cheese with Wakanda Forever-inspired shapes.
 A six-episode podcast hosted by Ta-Nehisi Coates, titled Wakanda Forever: The Official Black Panther Podcast, features interviews with the cast and crew discussing the making of the film.
-The first episode premiered on November 3, 2022, and the subsequent episodes will be released weekly beginning January 2023.
+The first episode premiered on November 3, 2022, and the subsequent episodes would be released weekly beginning January 2023.
 Three episodes of the series Marvel Studios: Legends were released on November 4, 2022, exploring T'Challa, Shuri, and the Dora Milaje using footage from their previous MCU appearances, while a 20/20 TV special entitled Black Panther: In Search of Wakanda hosted by Robin Roberts and featuring interviews with the film's cast was aired on ABC.
 To celebrate the launch of Adidas' "Wakanda Forever Collection", Calty Design Research, Adidas School for Experiential Education in Design and Carbon partnered to design a custom Lexus RX 500h F SPORT inspired by the film.
 Advertisers paid more than $100 million for the promotional campaign of Wakanda Forever according to Deadline Hollywood.